Operational Risk Reporting Standards

 Download the free ORX Operational Risk Reporting Standards

 Our standards ensure our members receive data of a comparable standard and in an agreed format, but many other financial firms also benefit from using them to support their operational risk event collection and reporting practices.

 About the reporting standards

 The current edition of the banking operational risk reporting standards (B-ORRS) was approved by the ORX Board in 2016.
-We've just released a revision to this edition, which outlines new reporting requirements for tax events (see section 3.2.4).
+Our latest revision to this edition outlines new reporting requirements for tax events (see section 3.2.4).

 The B-ORRS is in two parts - the first outlines the definitions and reporting requirements, the second contains a detailed description of each of the data categories.

 The first edition of the insurance operational risk reporting standards (I-ORRS) was published in March 2015 to support the launch of our new Insurance service.

 We developed them with leading global insurers to be in line with the CRO Forum high-level operational risk definitions and, wherever possible, to be consistent with our Banking ORRS.
 Like the B-ORRS, the I-ORRS is in two sections and contains definitions and detailed descriptions.

 Find out more ORX's operational risk loss data services